 “Knitting (the true stitch) [die echte Masche] is treated as something entirely different from the preceding ones, even if its results can bear a superficial resemblance to a braided stitch [Flechtstich].”

 He was describing the basis for the arrangement of the material on display, placing knitting in a historical rather than structural niche of its own.
 Nonetheless, calling it “the true stitch” suggests that he saw some additional hierarchical distinction.
 Whatever that might have been, it reasonably equates Maschenstoffe and Kettenstoffe to ‘knits’ and ‘wovens’ in the familiar fabric-store sense.

 Folding that back into a formal classification scheme, plain knitting and plain weaving (as defined by Emery) can serve as structural archetypes based on the comparability of their respective simplest forms.
 The warp and weft of plain weaving correlate to the wales (columns) and courses (rows) of plain knitting, each forming a right-angled grid.
-Although compound nalbinding does not easily fit into that model, slip stitch crochet can readily be described in such terms.

 * * * *